 "The Eternal instructs Malzor on how he can go back in time to 1953 in the aftermath of the failed invasion to ensure victory by inoculating his brethren from Earth's bacteria in order to change the course of history in the favour of the Morthren race.
 However, Blackwood and Kincaid have followed him through the same time tunnel to stop him from succeeding in giving the aliens a huge advantage in their conquest."

-On this day in 1996, Babylon 5 aired "Voices of Authority."
-This served as the fifth episode to the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1996 (in the U.S.), Babylon 5 aired "Voices of Authority."
+Officially, this served as the fifth episode to the program's third season, and here's the plot summary as provided by IMDB.com:

 "Sheridan has an interesting time dealing with the new Political Officer stationed by EarthGov and Ivonova visits the planet below Babylon 5 in search of the "first ones"."